 "You see the agave; they need freedom, liberty," Amayo said.

 The wild plants grow all over the place, their roots mingling with the surrounding herbs and plant life around them.
-Other factors like altitude and soil will change the eventual mezcal flavour profiles.
+Other factors like altitude and soil will change the eventual mezcal flavor profiles.

-"This is one of my favourite agaves.
+"This is one of my favorite agaves.
 I don't know why, but to me it's very very good," Amayo said as he poured me a glass of wild tobalá mezcal.